atom-morgan/atom-morgan.github.io/_posts/2016-03-24-LambdaConf-Is-Embracing-True-Diversity.markdown

 While we're at it, are we going to interview every speaker about their religious beliefs?
 Taken literally, many religious texts are frightening.
 Would those same people also support banning a Muslim speaker from LambdaConf because a certain number of people are frightened by Islamic fundamentalism?
 Of course not.
 They label those thoughts Islamaphobic.

-It's all part of this weird trend now where the left expects communties, even at the scale of Twitter or Facebook, to be inclusive for everyone.
+It's all part of this weird trend now where the left expects communities, even at the scale of Twitter or Facebook, to be inclusive for everyone.
 But communities are not inclusive.

 Churches aren't diverse at all.
 Both race and beliefs.
 Curves is explicit about it.
 If you're flamboyantly gay, you may not feel comfortable in certain parts of The South.
 Similarly, a redneck wearing a camo jacket and a Make America Great Again hat probably isn't welcome in a gay bar at the heart of San Francisco even if everyone would describe themselves as tolerant, open-minded, and progressive.